Preceramic period in Belize: Subsistence

 The early settlers are thought to have begun farming by circa 4500 BC, with the practice becoming increasingly common by circa 3400 BC.
 Floral remains from northern and central Belize suggest maize, cassava, chilis, squash, and beans were the main cultivars, these being increasingly relied upon for nutrition during 3000 BC – 1500 BC.
 This increasing reliance on farmed produce is thought to have resulted in forest disturbance, deforestation, and landscape modification.

 Sites

 Preceramic artefacts have been recovered mainly from northern and central Belize.
 Preceramic findings in southern Belize 'had been suspiciously absent' since the 1980s, being limited to a few surface finds until quite recently.
-Generally, few Preceramic living spaces have been identified in the Mayan Lowlands.
+Generally, few Preceramic living spaces have been identified in the Maya Lowlands.
 Seven Preceramic sites in Belize have been recently proposed as such, ie Saki Tzul, Mayahak Cab Pek, Tzibte Yux, Actun Halal, Caye Coco, Ladyville, and Xunantunich.
 An additional four have been recently proposed as working spaces, eg as lithic workshops, namely, Colha, Kelly, Ladyville, and Callar Creek.